lhhong/typed-payload/README.md

 In a simple implementation, this message-passing goes through a multi-purpose channel (Even in complex implementations, it is often still a multi-purpose channel at the low-level view).
 It is common to create data types such as `{ event: <event>, payload: <actual message> }` to use the same channel for different events.
 However, due to the channel being multi-purpose, it handles different events and hence difficult to manage typing information of the payload.
+Discriminated union is the first class way to achieve easy typing but it has its limitations as well.

 One common example is in the case of WebSockets.
 The following code is typical (ignoring serialization):